jerodgoode/vLLM-Mistral7b-Demo/README.md

 This shows that:
 - The model was successfully served by vLLM
 - The API correctly responded to a chat request
-- The Mistral model produced a valid text output
+- The Mistral-7B model produced a valid text output

 <br>

-## Errors encountered
+## 3. Errors encountered
-### Error #1: Wrong dtype with GPTQ
+### 3.1 - Error #1: Wrong dtype with GPTQ

 The server was started with this command:
 <pre>